logto-io/docs/docs/docs/recipes/protect-your-api/README.md

 <br />
 <br />

-For detailed API setting definitions, please refer to [API Resource Logto Schema](../../references/resources/README.md#logto-api-resource-schema)
+See [API Resource Logto Schema](../../references/resources/README.md#logto-api-resource-schema) for detailed API setting definitions.

 :::info
 All the API Resources record registered in Logto **Admin Console** will be shared across all your applications.